grace-notes/website/contents/topics/salvation-doctrines.md

 ##### Born of the spirit

-* **John 3:6**. "_That which is born of the flesh is flesh, and that which is born of the Spirit is spirit._"
+> **John 3:6**.
+"That which is born of the flesh is flesh, and that which is born of the Spirit is spirit."

-**Baptized by the spirit**
+##### Baptized by the spirit

-* **1 Corinthians 12:13**.
+> **1 Corinthians 12:13**.
 "For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether slaves or free, and we were all made to drink of one Spirit."

-**Indwelt by the spirit**
+##### Indwelt by the spirit

-* **John 7:39**. "_But this He spoke of the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet given, because Jesus was not yet glorified._"
+> **John 7:39**. "_But this He spoke of the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet given, because Jesus was not yet glorified._"

-* **Romans 5:5**. "_and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us._"
+> **Romans 5:5**. "and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us."

-* **Romans 8:9**. "_However, you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
-But if anyone does not have the Spirit of Christ, he does not belong to Him._"
+> **Romans 8:9**.
+"However, you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
+But if anyone does not have the Spirit of Christ, he does not belong to Him."

-* **1 Corinthians 3:16**. "_Do you not know that you are a temple of God and that the Spirit of God dwells in you?_"
+> **1 Corinthians 3:16**.
+"Do you not know that you are a temple of God and that the Spirit of God dwells in you?"

-* **1 Corinthians 6:19**. "_Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?_"
+> **1 Corinthians 6:19**.
+"Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?"

-* **Galatians 4:6**. "_Because you are sons, God has sent forth the Spirit of His Son into our hearts, crying, 'Abba!
-Father!'_"
+> **Galatians 4:6**.
+"Because you are sons, God has sent forth the Spirit of His Son into our hearts, crying, 'Abba!
+Father!'"

-* **1 John 3:24**. "_The one who keeps His commandments abides in Him,
-  and He in him.
-We know by this that He abides in us, by the Spirit whom He has given us._"
+> **1 John 3:24**.
+"The one who keeps His commandments abides in Him, and He in him.
+We know by this that He abides in us, by the Spirit whom He has given us."

-**Sealed by the spirit**
+##### Sealed by the spirit

-* **2 Corinthians 1:22**. "_who also sealed us and gave us the Spirit in our hearts as a pledge._"
+> **2 Corinthians 1:22**. "who also sealed us and gave us the Spirit in our hearts as a pledge."

-* **Ephesians 4:30**. "_Do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption._"
+> **Ephesians 4:30**.
+"Do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption."

-**Recipient of spiritual gifts**
+##### Recipient of spiritual gifts

-* **1 Corinthians 12:11**. "_But one and the same Spirit works all these
-  things, distributing to each one individually just as He wills._"
+> **1 Corinthians 12:11**.
+"But one and the same Spirit works all these things, distributing to each one individually just as He wills."

-* **1 Corinthians 12:27-31**. "_Now you are Christ’s body, and
-  individually members of it.
+> **1 Corinthians 12:27-31**.
+"Now you are Christ’s body, and individually members of it.
 And God has appointed in the church, first apostles, second prophets, third teachers, then miracles, then gifts of healings, helps, administrations, various kinds of tongues.
 All are not apostles, are they?
 All are not prophets, are they?
 All are not teachers, are they?
 All are not workers of miracles, are they?
 All do not have gifts of healings, do they?
 All do not speak with tongues, do they?
 All do not interpret, do they?
-But earnestly desire the greater gifts._"
+But earnestly desire the greater gifts."

-* **1 Corinthians 13:1,2**. "_If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
-If I have the gift of prophecy, and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing._"
+> **1 Corinthians 13:1,2**.
+"If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
+If I have the gift of prophecy, and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing."

-**You have been _glorified in Christ_**.
+##### You have been _glorified in Christ_.

-* **Romans 3:20**. "_because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin._"
+> **Romans 3:20**. "because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin."

-**You have been made _complete in Christ_**.
+##### You have been made _complete in Christ_.

-* **Colossians 2:10**. "_and in Him you have been made complete, and He is the head over all rule and authority;_"
+> **Colossians 2:10**. "and in Him you have been made complete, and He is the head over all rule and authority;"

-**You are the _possessor of every spiritual blessing_**.
+##### You are the _possessor of every spiritual blessing_.

-* **Ephesians 1:3**. "_Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ,_"
+> **Ephesians 1:3**.
+"Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ,"

-**You are the _recipient of a human spirit_**.
+##### You are the _recipient of a human spirit_.

-* **Romans 8:16**. "_The Spirit Himself testifies with our spirit that we are children of God,_"
+> **Romans 8:16**.
+"The Spirit Himself testifies with our spirit that we are children of God,"

-* **1 Corinthians 2:12**. "_Now we have received, not the spirit of the
-  world, but the Spirit who is from God, so that we may know the things freely given to us by God,_"
+> **1 Corinthians 2:12**.
+"Now we have received, not the spirit of the world, but the Spirit who is from God, so that we may know the things freely given to us by God,"

-* **2 Corinthians 7:13**. "_For this reason we have been comforted.
-And
-  besides our comfort, we rejoiced even much more for the joy of Titus, because his spirit has been refreshed by you all._"
+> **2 Corinthians 7:13**.
+"For this reason we have been comforted.
+And besides our comfort, we rejoiced even much more for the joy of Titus, because his spirit has been refreshed by you all."

-* **1 Thessalonians 5:23**. "_Now may the God of peace Himself sanctify
-  you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ._"
+> **1 Thessalonians 5:23**.
+"Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ."

-* **Ephesians 2:5**. "_even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved),_"
+> **Ephesians 2:5**. "even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved),"

-**You have _access to all Bible truth_ through the grace system for Bible understanding and Christian growth**
+##### You have _access to all Bible truth_ through the grace system for Bible understanding and Christian growth

 READ **Colossians 2** and **Ephesians 4**.